 Backup plugins work to completely copy the contents of WordPress sites for later retrieval if any unforeseen incident occurs.

-If something happened to your website — like a hacker who intentionally crashes it or infects it with malware and other viruses — then you could simply reload the site from its last save point.
+If something happens to your website — like a hacker who intentionally crashes it or infects it with malware and other viruses —you could simply reload the site from its last save point.
 Rebuilding your website is very time-consuming and isn’t the most desirable option.

 There are plenty of backup plugins on the market for your WordPress site and each one has its own interface and menu options.
-A top choice right now is UpdraftPlus with over half a million downloads under its belt.
+A top choice right now is Total Upkeep.
 But in general, any of these tips will work with any reputable plugin.

 What Should You Save?